 The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

-By looking past the immediate expense and down the road five years, you can add up the ongoing costs of your dream car and determine if it’s truly a ride you can afford.
+All five of these factors are things to consider when you are looking to purchase your next ride.
+Outside of the just the sticker price, these factors will help you understand how to budget for your purchase.
+Plus, by looking past the immediate expense and down the road five years, you can add up the ongoing costs of your dream car and determine if it’s truly a ride you can afford.